davidpet/snippets/cpp/Classes/049 - Constant, Static Members - explanation.md

 __Constant fields__ are part of the __class instance__ and must be set either inline or in the initialization list - they cannot be left to become junk if they are numbers.
 They __do not__ have to be set by __compile-time constant__.

 __Static constant fields__ are different because they are not part of an instance.
-So the storage for them is global, meaning they must be defined outside the class as a __constant variable__ if they are not set __inline__ (cannot be set in initializer list)And unlike with constnat fields, they have to be set by a __compile-time constant__.
+So the storage for them is global, meaning they must be defined outside the class as a __constant variable__ if they are not set __inline__ (cannot be set in initializer list).
+And unlike with constant fields, they have to be set by a __compile-time constant__.

 __Static fields__ that aren't const are special again in that they cannot be set inline for some reason.